bymarcelolewin/Contentful-Content-Modeling-CLI/README.md

 - Test the CLI by typing in ```ccm --help``` from any where.
 CCM should be globally available.

 ## Create Your First Model
-- Clone a content model template using ```ccm clone-template --model [your-content-model-name] --template content-model-blog```
+- Clone a content model template using ```ccm clone-template --model [your-model-name] --template blog```
-- Once your model is created, swich to the content-types/[your-content-model-name] folder and configure the .contentfulrc.json file
+- Once your model is created, swich to the content-types/[your-model-name] folder and configure the .contentfulrc.json file

 ```
 {